desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

 ## Decision

-We will add an __owner__ field to the `Post` structure and implement post ownership transfer functionality.
-Simple transfer functionality could result in someone receiving spam messages that damage their reputation.
-For example, scammers can transfer scam messages to victims, leading to reputational harm.
-Therefore, the functionality we will implement should include the following features:
+We will enhance the `Post` structure by adding an **owner** field and implementing post ownership transfer functionality.
+It's important to consider potential issues that could arise from simple transfer functionality, such as someone receiving spam messages that could harm their reputation.
+For instance, scammers may transfer scam messages to victims, leading to reputational damage.
+To address this, the implemented functionality will include the following features:

-1. Permit the sender to initiate a request to transfer post ownership to the receiver
+1. **Initiating Transfer**: The sender will be able to initiate a request to transfer post ownership to the receiver.
-2. Allow the receiver to accept or refuse the transfer request from the sender
+2. **Accepting or Refusing Transfer**: The receiver will have the option to accept or refuse the transfer request from the sender.
-3. Allow the sender to cancel the transfer request if the receiver has not deal with the request
+3. **Canceling Transfer Request**: In case the receiver has not yet addressed the transfer request, the sender will be able to cancel it.

 ### Type